ash-project/ash/documentation/guides/getting-started.md

     end
     ```

-7. Add
+7. You can't do anything without adding [actions](../concepts/actions.md)
+8. Add some actions to your resource

-8. Try it out.
+9. Try it out.
 Currently, your resource won't do much.
-You can "create", "read", and manipulate it, but it won't be saved anywhere.
-For example:

-    ```elixir

-    ```
+The `defaults` option creates
+   four available "actions"